-Minimally invasive surgical techniques have evolved as an alternative for open surgical procedures during the past decade.
-Robotic cystectomy is a newer, more effective minimally invasive surgical technique for bladder cancer treatment.
+Minimally invasive techniques have evolved as an alternative for open surgical procedures during the past decade.
+Robotic cystectomy is a newer, more effective minimally invasive technique for bladder cancer treatment.

 This bladder removal procedure uses the da Vinci Surgical System, which provides superior visualization and a robotic arm that imitates the surgeon’s movements precisely.

 Randomized Open Versus Robotic Cystectomy Trial (RAZOR) & Open Radical Cystectomy (RARC)

 According to a recent landmark study published in the Lancet journal, robotic surgery for treating bladder cancer is as effective as the traditional open method of surgery.
 The study funded by the National Cancer Institute is called Randomized Open Versus Robotic Cystectomy Trial (RAZOR) and included a total of 350 patients nationwide.
 The patients were randomly assigned to undergo open surgery or robotic surgery for bladder cancer removal.

 When followed up after two years, the two groups showed: